albihasani94/albihasani94.github.io/_drafts/2020-07-03-programming-is-like-arcade.md

 With great power comes great responsibility.

-You have to keep investing on the arcade game.
+You have to keep investing in the arcade game.
 You decide the hours that you are playing, the coins you put in are yours at the end of the day, and you have to decide what time percentage you're going to program new game levels, and what time percentage you're gonna have to play with them.
 Finding that share is like beating the most clever boss in the arcade of programming.

 *Seriously, this is not 100% true.
-Programming is not arcade, it has far more serious social and economical impact that you simply don't match in an arcade room.
+Programming is not an arcade, it has far more serious social and economical impact that you simply don't match in an arcade room.
 I was just bored so I wrote this.*